Maya Pindyck

 Maya Pindyck (born 1978) is an American poet, scholar, and visual artist.
 She is director of writing and a professor at Moore College of Art and Design.

 Biography

 Pindyck grew up in Newton, Massachusetts, United States and Tel Aviv, Israel, attending K-12 schools in both Boston and Tel Aviv.
 She is Jewish, and was raised secular.
 She earned her Bachelor of Arts in fine arts and philosophy from Connecticut College.
-She has an Master of Fine Arts in poetry from Sarah Lawrence College, and a PhD in English education from Columbia University's Teacher's College.
+She has a Master of Fine Arts in poetry from Sarah Lawrence College, and a PhD in English education from Columbia University's Teacher's College.
 Her chapbook Locket, Master earned her a fellowship from the Poetry Society of America.
 She has shared that creating visual art is what first led her into poetry.

 She is a director of writing and a professor of liberal arts at Moore College of Art and Design.

 Her favorite writers include Sherman Alexie, Anne Carson, and Lucille Clifton.